 Building an Adobe House with Pre-school children

 Before you buy any kind of clay and soil which contains clay, please explore what kind of soil you have around your school together with the children.
-Get a ‘Soil Test’ done by mixing some soil with water in a jar.
+Make a ‘Soil Test’ by mixing some soil with water in a jar.
 A few minutes later you can see what your soil contains.
-A well prepared outdoor area is necessary for a smooth project.

 You need: soil which is sticky (contains clay)...short straw...water.